mushier-rouge/nmbli/README.md

 # nmbli.com

-Minimal static landing page for nmbli along with assets to publish an MTA-STS policy on `mta-sts.nmbli.com`.
+Static landing page for the Nmbli pilot plus assets to publish an MTA-STS policy on `mta-sts.nmbli.com`.

 ## Project layout